ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/clipboard/index.md

 * Notice that the `Ryan Lochte` row has been overwritten and 2 extra rows are created at the bottom of the grid to accommodate the additional 2 rows pasted

 <grid-example title='Paste New Rows' name='pasting-extra-rows' type='generated' options='{ "enterprise": true, "modules": ["clientside", "menu", "range", "clipboard"] }'></grid-example>

+### Read Only Edit

+When the grid is in [Read Only Edit](/value-setters/#read-only-edit) mode the `Clipboard` will not update the data inside the grid.
+Instead the grid fires `cellEditRequest` events allowing the application to process the update request.

+The example below will show how to update cell value combining the `Clipboard` with `readOnlyEdit=true`.

+<grid-example title='Clipboard - ReadOnlyEdit' name='read-only-edit' type='generated' options='{ "enterprise": true, "modules": ["clientside", "range", "clipboard"] }'></grid-example>

 ## Changing the Delimiter for Copy & Paste